GluuFederation/gluu-docker/test-drive/README.md

 [Single Host](./single-host/)

-- This is test driving Gluu broken down into microservices in containers at a single node instance using docker and docker-compose.
+- Single node instance of the Gluu Server using Docker and Docker Compose.

 - The directory contains `README.md` as a guide to deploy a basic single-host Gluu server stack